Tim Anderson Player Props: White Sox vs. Astros

-Tim Anderson and the Chicago White Sox begin the season versus Framber Valdez and the Houston Astros March 30 at 7:08 PM ET.
+After going 2-for-4 with a double in his last game, Tim Anderson and the Chicago White Sox face the Houston Astros (who will hand the ball to Cristian Javier) at 8:10 PM ET on Friday.

+In his most recent appearance, he had two hits (going 2-for-4 with a double) against the Astros.

 Tim Anderson Game Info & Props vs. the Astros